Table of Contents[Hide][Show]

 In Florida, fresh seafood is the answer to just about any food-related question.
-During a whirlwind 3-day trip in October, we got a taste of Florida flavor – in the food and the dining experiences.
-Here are 7 restaurants in Punta Gorda Florida (plus 2 yummy dessert places) that welcome kids and parents alike.
-They aren’t all seafood restaurants!
+During a whirlwind 3-day trip, we got a taste of Florida flavor – in the food and the dining experiences.
+Here are 7 Punta Gorda restaurants (plus 2 yummy dessert places) that welcome kids and parents alike.

 Disclosure: The writer was hosted for this trip.